Grand Strand Medical Center housekeeping staff works in overdrive to stay ahead of COVID-19

 “We’re wiping down beds, we’re wiping down railings, we’re wiping down the toilets and the sinks,” said housekeeper Tracey Sherman.

-The staff is working in overdrive to keep the coronavirus out, which they say can live on a surface for up to nine days.
+The staff are working in overdrive to keep the coronavirus out, which they say can live on a surface for up to nine days.

 Housekeeping Supervisor Sharon Warner says they use a five-step system that they were taught with industrial-strength wipes that kill the virus.